Contact

 Raise your editing game with our team

-We offer a simple three-stage program at The Novelry, and the third stage is The Big Edit, the course to edit your novel with our professional book editor.
-This course is included in the Novel Development Course or The Finished Novel Course.
+We offer a simple three-stage program at The Novelry, and the third stage is The Big Edit, the class to edit your novel with our professional book editors.
+This class is included in the Novel Development Course or The Finished Novel Course.
 To access our editorial services, you need to sign up for one of those plans.

-The course helps independent authors learn to master these aspects of fiction editing in multiple genres whether literary fiction, historical fiction, contemporary fiction, women’s fiction, fantasy, science fiction, children’s and young adult fiction and even some forms of nonfiction like memoir.
+The class helps independent authors learn to master these aspects of fiction editing in multiple genres whether literary fiction, historical fiction, contemporary fiction, women’s fiction, fantasy, science fiction, children’s and young adult fiction and even some forms of non fiction like memoir.
 Editing skills learned now will set you in good stead for your creative writing career.

 From the developmental edit to a final review

-You want a straightforward guide to formatting.
+You want a straightforward guide to formatting?
 It’s here!
 You want contemporary examples of structure, sentences, openers, and brilliant editing techniques?
-We’ve packed these lessons with the most famous books in the English language: from Harry Potter and A Game of Thrones to The Couple Next Door and Girl, Woman, Other.
+We’ve packed these lessons with the most famous books in the English language: from the Harry Potter books and the Game of Thrones series to The Couple Next Door and Girl, Woman, Other.

-Check out our advanced technique for stand-out prose to open your book with a bang – Lucid Compression ® You want to write a stand-out synopsis?
+Check out our advanced technique for stand-out prose to open your book with a bang—Lucid Compression®.
+You want a stand-out synopsis?
 We’ll make it simple to write.
-You want to write a brilliant pitch letter?
+You want a brilliant pitch letter?
 We will help you with the precise word choice to put it in the bag.

 You want tips and tricks from inside the editing network?
 Find out more about what literary agents and most editors really, really want and top up your course learning with our regular program of live classes and guests from within the industry.

 Get access to our professional editing service when you need it to fast-track your writing skills.
-Once you join us for a course, you can simply purchase a Paid Feedback Session with a professional editor for £350 or $425 for a 5000-word submission to our editorial team as and when you need it.
-The Paid Feedback sessions allow you to book in with one of our developmental editors for a review with line editing and report on a word count of 5000 words a time.
+Once you join us for a course, you can purchase extra Paid Feedback Sessions with a professional editor as and when you need them.
+The Paid Feedback Sessions allow you to book in with one of our developmental editors for a review with line editing and report on a word count of 5000 words a time.
 You’ll enjoy a 45-minute video debrief where you can ask any questions.
 We recommend you reserve these sessions for the second half of the year, when you’re more certain of the story and can apply the feedback to written work you know you’re keeping.
-Use them during the third phase of the year – The Big Edit – to really sharpen and hone your chapters as you move from the structural edit to sentence style and word choice.
+Use them during the third phase of the year —The Big Edit—to really sharpen and hone your chapters as you move from the structural edit to sentence style and word choice.

 Writers enjoy writing, but editing is the core skill that differentiates published authors from new writers.
 Invest wisely and learn from the best editors.